genesis-community/cf-genesis-kit/MANUAL.md

   Defaults are as per `cf-deployment`

-  - `adapter_instances` - How many scalable syslog VMs to deploy.
-    (`syslogger_instances` from v1.x will be translated to this value during deployment)

   - `api_instances` - How many Cloud Controller API nodes to deploy

   - `cc_worker_instances` - How many cc-worker nodes to deploy.